On the discriminant locus of a generic projection: Duality of smooth discriminant

 In other words, the image of the projection coincides with the dual variety of $X_V$ inside $\mathbb PV^{\vee}$. \end{corollary} \begin{proof} Since $\pi$ is non-dominant, the smooth critical locus $(X|_V)^{\perp}=X^{\perp}$ is the entire dual variety.
 In other words, every hyperplane $H$ tangent to $X$ at a smooth point must be also tangent to $X$ at a point contained in the linear section $X_V=X\cap \mathbb PV$.
 Hence by Definition \ref{def_discriminant}, $\pi((X|_V)^{\perp})=\pi(X^{\perp})$ is the smooth discriminant.
-In particular, Theorem \ref{thm_mainthmequiv} implies the equality $\pi(X^{\perp})=X_V^{\perp}$. \end{proof}
+In particular, Theorem \ref{thm_mainthmequiv} implies the equality $\pi(X^{\perp})=X_V^{\perp}$. \end{proof} When $X$ is a hypersurface, Theorem \ref{thm_mainthmequiv} recovers a result of Piene \cite[Corollary 4.3]{Pie78}.